Univdev99/React-auction-demo/README.md

 ### Updating server

 - Push code changes to git.
-- In terminal, run `fab staging deploy` or `fab production deploy` to build and run containers.
+- In terminal, run `fab staging deploy` or `fab production deploy` to deploy latest version to the server.
+Before doing this, all steps in Deploy Using docker should be completed.

 ## Some additional operations available